birdandhike.com logo

 Distribution: Worldwide.

-Comments: Common Reed is considered a noxious weed in some places, and currently there is debate among desert ecologists as to whether this species should be considered a native plant or an alien, invasive plant.
+Comments: Common Reed is considered a noxious weed in some places, and currently there is false debate among desert ecologists as to whether this species should be considered a native plant or an alien, invasive plant.
 It certainly is an invasive species that grows in dense, monotypic stands and crowds out other wetland species.

 Common Reed (Phragmites australis) Common Reed (Phragmites australis)